jaydickson02/desertmirage/index.md

 ##### Character Art
 * Pintrest
 * I have a Midjourney Subscription.
-I'm happy to work with you to generate your character with it too.
+I'm happy to work with you to generate your character art with it.

 ##### Background Story
 * Who are you?